davidpaulsson/horunge.js/README.md

 # Horunge.js

-Easily prevent typographic widows.
+Easily prevent typographic orphans.
 Note that this could be quite heavy, so use it on headings only.
 I don’t recommend to set it to scan your entire body.

-Horunge is the Swedish equivalent for widows when we’re talking typography.
-But literary it translates to _whore's kid_.
+Horunge is the Swedish equivalent for orphans when we’re talking typography.

 ## Getting Started